 GR-6: A car may not run without a properly secured body; if the body comes off during a race, the car must be pulled off.

-GR-8: A numbered “Pill Draw” system will be used to determine the first heat line up.
-Second and third heats will be randomly resorted.
+GR-8: A numbered “Chip Draw” system will be used to determine the first heat line up.
+Second and third heats will be resorted based on qualifying order to that point.
+There must be a minimum of 3 entries to allow the class to run at a given event (race directors discretion can override).

 GENERAL TECH RULES: